BasileBux/python-music-player/README.md

 ### Limitations
 Due to the youtube API's limitations, the maximum length of the playlist is 50 songs.
 Your playlist can be longer but just keep in mind that only the first 50 songs will be played.

-When a new song strats, the media controls print instanly but the actions are delayed by the background process of managing the song list (delete / download).
+When a new song starts, the media controls print instantly but the actions are delayed by the background process of managing the song list (delete / download).

 ### Specific
 The mp3 files that are downloaded by PyTube aren't readable by PyGame's mixer.
 I tried the VLC Python module, which can read these files, but the module is pretty bad overall.
 The solution I went with was to convert the file with Pydub.
 Which creates a file that Pygame's mixer can read.